Rookout/docs/docs/sdk-setup.md

 sidebar_label: SDK Setup
 ---

-This page will dive into the nitty gritty details on installing Rookout under various configurations
+This page will dive into the nitty gritty details on installing Rookout under various configurations.
 If you are encountering any difficulties with deploying Rookout, this is the place to look.

 <ul class="nav nav-tabs page-tabs" id="rooks-setup" role="tablist">